-The Board has overall legal and constitutional responsibility for the conduct of the NTU's affairs in accordance with the Instrument and Articles of Government.
+The Board has overall legal and constitutional responsibility for the conduct of the NTU's affairs in accordance with the Instrument and Articles of Government (PDF, 77KB).

 The Board of Governors has approved and adopted a formal Code of Conduct which sets out the principles governing the conduct of its members and the members of its supporting committees.

-The primary responsibilities of the Board of Governors are available to download.
+See the primary responsibilities of the Board of Governors (PDF, 19KB)

 The Board is supported by committees which undertake specific tasks on its behalf, in accordance with their respective terms of reference.

 The University commissioned Advance HE to undertake a formal Governance Effectiveness Review during 2018.
 This concluded that the standard of governance at the University is very good, noting that where recommendations or suggestions were made, these were designed to build upon existing good practice.
 You can read the Review of the Effectiveness of Governance Arrangements (PDF, 225KB).

 - Diana Warwick, Deputy Chair (Deputy Pro-Chancellor)